ksilz/bpf-talks-openj9-memory/README.md

 This command produces tab-separated output.
 You  can redirect that to a file and then import into a spreadsheet.
 I did: The benchmark data is in [this folder](https://github.com/ksilz/bpf-talks-openj9-memory/tree/master/results/benchmark) as `data-benchmark-*.txt`.
 The log output of the benchmark runs is in the same folder as `output-benchmark-*.txt`

-## How do I tweak OpenJ9 and HotSpot?
+## How Do I Tweak OpenJ9 and HotSpot?

 You can tweak both the Java options and the CPUs and memory of the container right in the Docker Compose files.
 For example, here's [the Docker Compose file for running the benchmark in OpenJ9](https://github.com/ksilz/bpf-talks-openj9-memory/blob/master/docker-compose-benchmark-openj9-8.yml):